3 Reasons Why Tuna Is Good For Bodybuilding (Plus, 1 Con)

 High In Mercury

 Due to water contamination, some fish are high in mercury.
-High mercury exposure can cause your central nervous system problems, causing irritability, fatigue, behavioral changes, headaches, and incoordination.
+High mercury exposure can cause central nervous system problems, leading to irritability, fatigue, behavioral changes, and headaches.

-Since tuna eats smaller fish that may already have some mercury contamination, it potentially leads to mercury build-up.
-This, unlike tilapia or salmon, tuna tends to be higher in mercury
+Since tuna eats smaller fish that may already have mercury contamination, it potentially leads to mercury build-up.
+Thus, tuna tends to be higher in mercury than tilapia or salmon.

 Can You Eat Tuna Before Workouts?